jmt1423/vue-form-forge-docs/src/content/docs/core/theming.md

 ---
 title: Themes and Styling
-description: Setting and updating themes
+description: Setting and updating themes for the form builder
 ---

 There are two different theme files, which you should have created during the setup process.